-27. Closing of Hearing
+26. Closing of Hearing

 The arbitrator shall specifically inquire of all parties whether they have any further proofs to offer or witnesses to be heard.
-Upon receiving negative replies, or if satisfied that the record is complete, the arbitrator shall declare the hearing closed.
-If briefs are to be filed, the hearing shall be declared closed as of the final date set by the arbitrator for the receipt of briefs.
+Upon receiving negative replies or if satisfied that the record is complete, the arbitrator shall declare the hearing closed.
 The time limit within which the arbitrator is required to make the award shall commence, in the absence of other agreements by the parties, upon the closing of the hearing.

-28. Waiver of Rules
+27. Waiver of Rules

-Any party who proceeds with the arbitration after knowledge that any provision or requirement of these Rules has not been complied with and who fails to state an objection in writing shall be deemed to have waived the right to object.
+Any party who proceeds with the arbitration after knowledge that any provision or requirement of these rules has not been complied with and who fails to state an objection in writing shall be deemed to have waived the right to object.

-29. Extensions of Time
+28. Extensions of Time

 The parties may modify any period of time by mutual agreement.
-The AAA or the arbitrator may for good cause extend any period of time established by these Rules, except the time for making the award.
+The AAA or the arbitrator may for good cause extend any period of time established by these rules, except the time for making the award.
 The AAA shall notify the parties of any extension.

-30. Serving of Notice
+29. Serving of Notice

-(a) Any papers, notices, or process necessary or proper for the initiation or continuation of an arbitration under these Rules, may be served on a party by mail addressed to the party or its representative, at the last known address or by personal service, in or outside the state where the arbitration is to be held, provided that reasonable opportunity to be heard with regard to the dispute is or has been granted to the party.
+(a) Any papers, notices, or process necessary or proper for the initiation or continuation of an arbitration under these rules, may be served on a party by mail addressed to the party, or its representative at the last known address or by personal service, in or outside the state where the arbitration is to be held, provided that reasonable opportunity to be heard with regard to the dispute is or has been granted to the party.

-(b) The AAA, the arbitrator, and the parties may also use overnight delivery or electronic facsimile transmission (fax) or electronic mail (E-mail) to give the notices required by these Rules.
+(b) The AAA, the arbitrator and the parties may also use overnight delivery or electronic facsimile transmission (fax) or electronic mail (e-mail) to give the notices required by these rules.
 The parties shall also accept notice by telephone.
-Telephonic notices by the AAA shall subsequently be confirmed in writing to the parties.
-Should there be a failure to confirm in writing any such oral notice the proceeding shall nevertheless be valid if notice has, in fact, been given by telephone.